santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 > - Fast Retransmit: When three duplicate ACKs are received, indicating a packet loss, Reno retransmits the packet immediately without waiting for a timeout.
 > - Fast Recovery: After fast retransmit, instead of starting slow start again, Reno halves the CongWin and continues with congestion avoidance, avoiding the lower throughput of starting from scratch.
 >
+> **Calculation of ssthresh:**
+> - Initial value: At the beginning of a connection, ssthresh is typically set to a large value (e.g., 65535 bytes) to allow the congestion window to grow quickly during the slow start phase.
+> - On timeout (Tahoe and Reno): When a timeout occurs, indicating severe congestion, ssthresh is set to half of the current congestion window size.
+This reduction allows the congestion window to quickly reach the point where congestion was previously detected.
+> - On fast retransmit (Reno): When fast retransmit is triggered by three duplicate ACKs, ssthresh is also set to half of the current congestion window size.
+This adjustment prepares the congestion window for the subsequent congestion avoidance phase.
+>
+> The calculation of ssthresh based on the current congestion window size helps TCP adapt to changing network conditions.
+By halving the congestion window and setting ssthresh accordingly, TCP can quickly recover from congestion events and avoid overshooting the available bandwidth.
+This mechanism allows TCP to dynamically adjust its sending rate based on the network's capacity and congestion level.
+>
 > ![[Evolution-of-TCPs-congestion-window-Tahoe-and-Reno-10.png]]

 > [!idea] Flow Control
 > - Prevents the sender from overwhelming the receiver's buffer